Cat Ba climbing is a little slice of island paradise.

 Keep in mind that usually the very cheap hostels/ hotels charge extra for AC, which is absolutely essential in the summer months.

-Prices go up on the weekends as the town gets flooded with Vietnam tourists from nearby Hanoi.
+I’d highly suggest booking your reservation at least for the first few nights before hand, as prices go way up on the weekends as the town gets flooded with Vietnam tourists from nearby Hanoi.

 Where to Get Essential Supplies